setiawantirta/SCALR-Tax/README.md

 Each stage is organized into an independent notebook section for easy execution and inspection.

 ## Benchmark Results
+Due to the large size of the benchmark outputs, the complete experimental results for every hyperparameter combination are provided separately.
 The complete benchmark results for all experimental configurations are available in the following repository:

 **📁 [Download Complete Benchmark Results](https://iteraacid-my.sharepoint.com/:f:/g/personal/tirta_setiawan_sd_itera_ac_id/IgAkJANwmV4dTblKLKsV7tuTAZgkmsT7JyXTH4-Ysv5nhDQ?e=IfJ0Nq)**